-Dinelle Frankland is Professor of Worship Studies at Lincoln Christian Seminary in Lincoln, Illinois.
-She holds a Bachelor of Sacred Music degree from Lincoln Christian University, a Master of Music in Church Music from Southwestern Baptist Theological Seminary, and a Doctorate of Worship Studies from the Robert E. Webber Institute for Worship Studies.
-She has taught music and worship in Christian Higher Education since 1979.
-Dr. Frankland teaches regularly at TCMI Institute, a seminary near Heiligenkreuz, Austria, that trains ministers from several Eastern European countries.
+Dinelle Frankland is Professor of Worship Studies at Lincoln Christian Seminary in Lincoln, Illinois, where she has been since 2003.
+She also served as academic dean at LCS from 2011-2015.
+Dr. Frankland holds a Bachelor of Sacred Music degree from Lincoln Christian University, a Master of Music in Church Music from Southwestern Baptist Theological Seminary, and a Doctorate of Worship Studies from the Robert E. Webber Institute for Worship Studies.
+She previously taught music and worship at Dallas Christian College and Ozark Christian College, and has taught as an adjunct for TCMI Institute, a seminary near Heiligenkreuz, Austria.
 She is the author of His Story, Our Response: What the Bible Says About Worship and travels throughout the U.S. as a speaker and worship leader.
 At IWS she enjoys interacting with a variety of students who are eager to further their education for the benefit of God's Kingdom.